Dean Jennifer Desjarlais on What Makes a Great Application Essay

 Another important part of the application process is, of course, understanding what Wellesley will cost your family.
 Desjarlais also recently spoke with NBC News following the launch of the College’s new tuition estimator tool, My InTuition: Wellesley’s Quick College Cost Estimator.
 Families visiting Wellesley over the summer were invited to try out My InTuition, and Desjarlais told NBC that the reaction was extremely positive.
 "More modest income people said, 'This is the first time I have a real idea of the cost to me.'
 One student said she could actually use the calculator herself—a significant benefit if she or others are the first in their families to apply to college,” she said.

-If you are a prospective student, whether you’re planning to apply early decision or not, the Wellesley College admission and financial aid web pages offer some great advice and resources: Explore the Wellesley 100, read a list of five elusive things about Wellesley, find essential information about financial aid, get details about visiting, apply, or see some of the astonishing places women have gone from Wellesley and read a list of basic facts about Wellesley.
+If you are a prospective student, whether you’re planning to apply early decision or not, the Wellesley College admission and financial aid web pages offer some great advice and resources: Explore the Wellesley 100, find essential information about financial aid, get details about visiting, apply, or see some of the astonishing places women have gone from Wellesley.